chaostoolkit/chaostoolkit-documentation/sources/reference/tutorial.md

 * Use a circuit-breaker to provide a more meaningful, and controlled, answer to the caller
-* Prevent the service to start when the certificate is uses is expired
+* Prevent the service to start when the certificate it uses is expired
 * Put some monitoring in place on our certificates and trigger an alert when they get close to their end date
 * Move to Let's Encrypt and renew our certs automatically

-For each of thes potential responses, you could create an experiment should they unearth potential new questions.
+For each of these potential responses, you could create an experiment should they unearth potential new questions.

 ## Next?

 An experiment is never the end game.
-The flow should be continous and you should create and run experiments regularly.
+The flow should be continuous and you should create and run experiments regularly.